tmokenc/IPK2024-OMEGA-L4-Scanner/README.md

 #### TCP <a id="tcp"></a>

+Scanner interface realization with TCP:
-- Sending and receiving both are done through TCP protocol, it will create one socket with `IPPROTO_TCP` and use that for both sending and receiving.
+- It will create only one socket with `IPPROTO_TCP` and use that for both sending and receiving, since sending and receiving both are done through TCP protocol.
+- Creating header by using the `struct tcphdr` in `netinet/tcp.h`, because it is made to align the memory representation with the TCP header specification [2].
 - Number of retransmissions is set to 1.
 - On timeout: The port is filtered.
 - On packet: